-Having strong evidence is crucial to the success of your small claim.
-Without compelling evidence, your claim may be weak, and it might not be advisable to proceed with the claim.
+Having strong evidence is vital to the success of your small claim.
+Without compelling evidence, your claim may be weak, and it might not be advisable to proceed.
 To support your case, collect all relevant documents and photographs that substantiate your claim.

 To help organise your evidence effectively, consider the following steps: